spacemeshos/testnet-guide/ffnet.md

 ---

-## Release Notes (Release 0.0.3)

-!> The App uses TCP and UDP 7153 by default.
-You can now change this via the app settings.
-You should configure your router or firewall only if you can't connect to the p2p network.

-!> If you have installed version 0.0.1 on your computer - please delete Spacemesh's local data directory before installing the new version.
-Directory location:

-- OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh`
-- Windows: `C:\Users\[your_user_name]\AppData\Roaming\Spacemesh`
-- Linux: `~/.config/Spacemesh`

-!> On Windows, If you have a previous version of the app installed then please uninstall the App before installing the new version.
-Search for `Spacemesh Uninstaller` and run it.

-!> On Linux, if you have a previous version of the app installed then please remove it first. e.g. `sudo apt-get remove smapp` before installing this version.

----

 ## Getting some Smesh
 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.